soumya-m-k/markdown-tutorial/README.md

 # markdown-tutorial

 Markdown is lightweight markup language.
-It is easy to use and enables people to write any content in plaintext format that can be easily convert into HTML ot other structured formats.
+It is easy to use and enables people to write any content in plaintext format that can be easily convert into HTML or other structured formats.
 For example, to denote a heading, you add a number sign before it (e.g., # Heading One).
 Or to make a phrase bold, you add two asterisks before and after it (e.g., **this text is bold**).

 ## Why use markdown?
-you might be wondering that why most people use markdown instead of many other markup language and text format editors.  there are several reasons to use markdown mostly becuase it is.
+you might be wondering that why most people use markdown instead of many other markup language and text format editors.  there are several reasons to use markdown mostly because it is.

 - Markdown is simple and easy to learn markup language.
-It has mininal syntax for formatting text.
+It has minimal syntax for formatting text.
-- Markdown is platform independent. you can create markdown formatted text in any device and markdown based files can be opened using virtuaally any application.
+- Markdown is platform independent. you can create markdown formatted text in any device and markdown based files can be opened using virtually any application.
 - Markdown can be used for everything.it is used to create websites, documents, notes, presentation and technical documentation.
 - Markdown can be easily converted to other formats like HTML, pdf and word document , Making it more versatile for various output streams.
 - Markdown is supported by useful applications such as github, VS code, Notion and Reddit.